FleetAdmiralButter/poormans_uptime_checker/README.md

 PoorMans Uptime Checker is still in development and many features are missing, broken, or in need of rewriting.
 Please experiment at your own risk.

 # TODO
-1 - Refactor database code to follow Drupal best practices.
-It currently works but is very messy.
-2 - Set up hook_mail() for sending automatic alerts.
-3 - Integration with services such as Dead Man's Snitch to alert a user if PoorMans Uptime Checker stops working.
+1 - Integration with services such as Dead Man's Snitch to alert a user if PoorMans Uptime Checker stops working.
+2 - Collect more information about downtime, such as headers and start/stop times.